 The new hackamore, then, would have shanks of the same length as the ancestral King's Herd's one.
 A peculiarity of the piece was it could fit any horse in my herd.
 I wanted to keep that.
 This requirement dictated the single crown strap, with no throatlatch; it also dictated similar reins, of exactly the same length.
 That was the easy part.

 Rocker-engraved around the edge of the shank:

 In one titanic 6+ hour day, I made the nosepiece.
 I practically had to teach myself to braid again.
+The blue or 'dummy' thread was intended to guide where the next pass of braiding would go.
 That night I started this post with a storm of writing, of which these are a few excerpts: